mbanks01/DSD-image-project/README.md

 The goal of this project was to implement an image loader onto an FPGA with VHDL.
 This would consist of converting an image into binary data, then reading it into the memory and showing the output via VGA connection to a monitor.
 We also aimed to create functions to modify the image using transformations such as brightness, thresholding, and more.
 The modifications would happen once a button is pressed or when using an external controller.

 The objectives of this are the following:
-- Implement an image reading function
+[] Implement an image reading function
-- Convert image data to video output
+[] Convert image data to video output
-- Implement color image VGA support
+[] Implement color image VGA support
-- Implement image processing functions
+[] Implement image processing functions
-- Create working demos
+[] Create working demos
-- Future Directions/ Conclusion
+[] Future Directions/ Conclusion

 ## Constraints/ Challenges
-- Image Reading: Although VHDL cannot read image files directly, we can convert images into binary using MatLab.
+- **Image Reading:** Although VHDL cannot read image files directly, we can convert images into binary using MatLab.
 From here, we can load the binary information into VHDL.
 We may also need a text reader library.
   - Loading a file into VHDL also requires exclusively binary data.
 We will need to do more research to learn this.
-- Memory Size: Some challenges we may face may be related to memory size, as we would need to use a smaller image.
+- **Memory Size:** Some challenges we may face may be related to memory size, as we would need to use a smaller image.
 As color photos may include significantly more information than black and white, it may be best to focus on black and white for this project.

 ## Adjusted Goal/ Objectives
 With the current constraints in mind, we decided to modify our goals to match our timeframe:
-- Read "simulated" binary image
+[] Read "simulated" binary image
-- Implement 8-bit colors
+[] Implement 8-bit colors
-- Implement 8x8 resolution image
+[] Implement 8x8 resolution image
-- Implement image processing functions
+[] Implement image processing functions

 ## Important Concepts

 ### 3-bit vs 8-bit color
 - In Lab 3, we used 3-bit color to output a bouncing ball.
 This means that each pixel is respresented by 3-bits and red, green, and blue are represented by 1-bit '0' or '1' (eg. red "100", green "010", blue "001").
 - However, this gives limited usage of colors, as there are only 8 possible color combinations.
 Because of this, we decided to use 8-bit color, which gives us 2<sup>8</sup>, which is 256 different color combinations.
 - With 8-bit color, we have 8-bits per pixel.
 Red is represented by the first 3-bits, Green is the next 3-bits, and Blue is the last 2-bits.

 ### Pixel mapping
 - For this project, the images are converted to binary data, with each line respresenting a row of pixels.
 Since we are using 8-bits, this means that a row of *n* pixels will be represented by 'n pixels * 8 bits'.
-- For example: If we wanted a row of 3 red, blue, green pixels.
+- For example: If we wanted a row of 3 red, blue, green pixels, respectively.
 Red would be "1110000", Green "00011100", and Blue "00000011".
 This would give us the stream "11100000001110000000011" for this (3 pixels * 8 bits) 24-bit line.

 ### Image transformations
 - For this project, we focused on two types of transformations: